-In recent years, DNA analysis has bbeeneing deployed more and more regularly, as a tool to tackle this problem.
+In recent years, DNA analysis has been deployed more and more regularly, as a tool to tackle this problem.
 "DNA barcoding" involves sequencing a portion of the genome of some tissue, to compare the code against a database of known species.
 As genetic material is present in every single cell in the body, DNA barcoding can be used on many kinds of tissue, including fins.
 Therefore, if scientists take a sample of fins for sale, they can determine very accurately what species of shark it is and whether sale of that product is restricted or illegal (Cardeñosa et al, 2020).

 "More than a third of the traded species exhibit high extinction risk"

 - Cardeñosa et al, 2020

-Of a total of 43 species found in Guangzhou and 44 in Hong Kong a disgraceful proportion were endangered species; 37.9% of species from Hong Kong markets and 41.8% from Guangzhou are classified as 'vulnerable', 'endangered' or 'critically endangered' by the International Union for the Conservation of Nature (IUCN).
-This means that these sharks are seriously threatened with extinction.
-The shortfin mako shark (Isurus oxyrinhcus), which is classified as 'endangered', was found almost twice as commonly at Guangzhou than in Hong Kong (Cardeñosa et al, 2020).
+In one study a disgraceful proportion of fins that were tested in Guangzhou and Hong Kong were found to be from threatened species; 37.9% of species from Hong Kong markets and 41.8% from Guangzhou are classified as Vulnerable, Endangered or Critically Endangered by the International Union for the Conservation of Nature (IUCN).
+This means that these sharks are seriously threatened with extinction in the wild (Cardeñosa et al, 2020).

 As the composition of the species found were very similar at both sites, it seems that the two markets are connected.
 This is not surprising, given that the two cities are only 129 km apart and connected by multiple road and railway lines.
 It seems likely that the fins were imported into China via Hong Kong (the common trading port) and moved into mainland China for processing in Guangdong Province, before either being sold there or transported back to Hong Kong (Cardeñosa et al, 2020).